Created by: Scott McCloud

 - McCloud’s illustration work is a bizarre chimera of intricate and sloppy.
 His page designs are tops and the storytelling from panel to panel is lovely.
 His linework is rough and is often just layers of scribbles.
 Shadows are a mess and some characters’ hair is just hilarious.
 But for all that, there’s a certain cohesion to the style—and if he didn’t draw with such a speed-conscious style, we likely wouldn’t have seen The Sculptor until well into 2025.
 I’m always kind of aggravated by detecting the obvious presence of digital tools in comics art, but after a few minutes managing my prejudices, I gave in to the story and was largely able to forget my tastes.
 And then some of McCloud’s pages are just so exquisitely designed and such idea-triumphs that he bowls you over.
 Like this picture in which David is haunted by the diminishing days remaining on the calendar of his life:

 Also pretty cool is the way he uses his varying blues to achieve the look of a sidewalk wet with recent rain though no rain is presently visible:

 - I liked this book.
-I liked it a lot.
-I hope in my 2015 Best-Of list that The Sculptor will come in at an even Number 25, if only because a year in which The Sculptor is the twenty-fifth best book would be a pretty astonishing year for the medium.
-The Sculptor is not my favourite book but it is a very good book.
+The Sculptor is not my favourite book but it is a good book.
 It has so many many things to think about and it bears up well under repeated reading.
 I’ve read it twice now, with two months between readings, and I saw different things each time.
 And that’s something I like in my books.
 Growth, evolution.

 Good Ok Bad features reviews of comics, graphic novels, manga, et cetera using a rare and auspicious three-star rating system.
 Point systems are notoriously fiddly, so here it's been pared down to three simple possibilities: